-When it comes to tacos, Mexican Pulled Pork Tacos (Pork Carnitas) are the best of the best.
+When it comes to tacos, Pork Carnitas Tacos are the best of the best.
 When I was in Mexico last year, much research was done to hunt down the BEST carnitas joints that the locals haunt!

 Mexicans take their Carnitas tacos seriously because it is so mouth wateringly delicious.
 Succulent, slow cooked seasoned pork, shredded and stuffed into tacos.
 I am so obsessed, these are what I made for the cooking demo I did at the 2016 Sydney Good Food & Wine Show on the weekend!!!